Team-Tools-JU/mobile-app/README.md

 ### showRequestDialog() :
 This function brings up a dialog window if Bluetooth or location services is not enabled, prompting the user to enable these things for the app to fully function.
 Calls on  *requestPermission*

+### requestPermission() :
+This method request permissions from the user

 ### onPermissionGiven() :
 This function checks if the user has the required permissions and if they have start scanning for devices, if not then open Bluetooth settings.

 ### updateBluetoothStatusText() :
-This function updates the Bluetooth status text when the user presses on the Bluetooth icon.
+This function updates the Bluetooth status text when the user press the Bluetooth icon.

 ### updateBluetoothSymbolText() :
 This function switches the Bluetooth icon depending on the connection state to the mower.